Difference Between Quilt and Dohar

 Dohar is a term mainly used to imply layer.
 A Dohar blanket is an Indian summer traditional blanket comprised of three years and made up of fine cotton muslin.

-These layers are not quilted but generally stitched and can be either machine-made or homespun.
+These layers are not quilted but stitched and can be either machine-made or homespun.
 Once upon a time, Dohar was very popular as a traditional bedding option.

 However, with period and more blanket options flooding the market and thus in popularity it witnessed a drastic fall.
 Dohar is rising once again in terms of popularity due to being in sync with nature.